Provided below are the biographies of the Foundation's Chairman, Founder and Treasurer, and President.

 Mary G.F.
 Bitterman, President

 Previously, Bitterman served as President and CEO of The James Irvine Foundation and before that as President and CEO of KQED, a major American public broadcasting center.
 She has served as Director of the Hawaii Public Broadcasting Authority, the Voice of America, the Hawaii State Department of Commerce and Consumer Affairs, and the East-West Center's Institute of Culture and Communication.
-Bitterman currently is a director of Bank of Hawaii, Bay Area Council Economic Institute, The Bernard Osher Foundation, Commonwealth Club of California, and the Hawaii Community Foundation, and she chairs the PBS Foundation Board.
-She also is an Advisory Council member of the Stanford Institute for Economic Policy Research, the Public Policy Institute of California, and Pacific Forum/CSIS.
+Bitterman currently is a director of the Bay Area Council Economic Institute, The Bernard Osher Foundation, Commonwealth Club of California, and the Hawaii Community Foundation.
+She is Director Emerita of Bank of Hawaii and is Chair Emerita of the PBS Foundation Board.
+She also is an Advisory Council member of the Stanford Institute for Economic Policy Research, the Public Policy Institute of California, and Pacific Forum.
 She is an Honorary Member of the National Presswomen's Federation and a Fellow of the National Academy of Public Administration.
 Bitterman received her B.A. from Santa Clara University and her M.A. and Ph.D. from Bryn Mawr College.